 Why is Social Media Usage Dangerous During a Divorce?

-Although social media is a great tool for staying in contact with friends and family, it can get you into trouble if you continue sharing online while in the middle of divorce proceedings.
+Although social media is an excellent tool for staying in contact with friends and family, it can get you into trouble if you continue sharing online while in the middle of divorce proceedings.
 Even if you refrain from venting about your spouse or spilling all the details about your divorce, using social media is still risky.
 The friends you share with might relay the information to your spouse, so you should never assume anything you post online is private.